wpswings/points-and-rewards-for-woocommerce/readme.md

 * Offer WooCommerce loyalty points and rewards on previous orders

 ## POINTS AND REWARDS PLUGIN COMPATIBILITIES

+* Compatibility with [**Klaviyo**](https://www.klaviyo.com/): Easily sync your customers’ reward points with Klaviyo, giving you a complete view of loyalty activity to power smarter marketing campaigns.

+* Compatibility with Gutenberg Block allows merchants to seamlessly utilize the shortcodes to add different elements to different pages.

 * The WooCommerce rewards plugin works seamlessly with the [**Smart Coupons**](https://wordpress.org/plugins/wt-smart-coupons-for-woocommerce/)  Plugin.
 Customers can redeem their points and utilize smart coupon discounts.